Connection to AWS

 Host connection default values

-When you create host connections in the Full Configuration interface of the AWS cloud environment, the following default values display:
+When you create host connections in Studio for the AWS cloud environment, the following default values display:

 MCS supports 100 maximum concurrent provisioning operations by default.